 Description: American History is a broad survey course covering the entire history of the United States, starting with Native civilization and early European exploration and culminating with contemporary American History.
 Prerequisites: Grade 11

-Method of Grading: Unit tests, unit written papers, homework assignments, semester tests, and two formal essays Student Outcomes: The student will have an idea of major events, ideas, and leaders of our country, an ability to prepare and participate in discussion, organized study habits, neatness, and punctuality.
+Method of Grading: Unit tests, unit written papers, homework assignments, semester tests, and two formal essays Student Outcomes: The student will have an idea of major events, ideas, and leaders of our country, an ability to prepare and participate in discussion and organized study habits.

-420 - ADVANCED PLACEMENT U.S. HISTORY - CP Year 2 Credits
+420 - ADVANCED PLACEMENT U.S. HISTORY - CP